vyncem/visualize-ireland/README.md

 Application to analyze and visualize open data provided by the CSO

-Utilizing cloud, analytics and big data technologies.
+Utilizing cloud, mobile, analytics and big data technologies.